 - Damage caused by the weight of ice or snow

 An Esurance homeowners policy doesn't end with the structure of your house.
 When you get your fast, free quote today, be sure to check out coverages designed to safeguard your personal possessions, liability, and much more.
 Plus, we offer an array of money-saving perks so you can spend your hard-earned cash on the things that matter most.
-Give us a ring at 1-866-439-5633, where our licensed agents are available around the clock.
+Give us a ring at 1-866-439-5633, where our licensed agents are available to help at these times.

 Does homeowners insurance cover natural disasters?